 - A: Myopia management treatments have been approved for children as young as 8 and can be used until early adulthood.
 Myopia management is great for children with low myopia but can also be effective for slowing myopia progression in kids and teens with moderate to high myopia.
 Contact us to find out whether your child is a candidate for myopia management.

-Elevated Eyecare serves patients from McDonough, Morrow, Ellenwood and Jonesboro, all throughout Georgia.
+Elevated Eyecare serves patients from McDonough, Stockbridge, Ellenwood and Jonesboro, all throughout Georgia.